 Then there is the concern in the back of my head about the drive system.
 Every time I turn it on I keep my fingers crossed that it will power up and the motors will turn.
 Having one scope arrive DOA with a motor problem, and then seeing numerous reports on the Internet of dozens of people having similar problems doesn’t make me feel very optimistic, I fear.
 Granted, it’s been fine so far, but I’m still nervous about it.
 I do not want to have to box up that heavy beast and ship it off to California again.

-stonedastronomer asked: Look into getting a bahtinov mask for taking images.
+stonedastronomer said: Look into getting a bahtinov mask for taking images.
 They are an aid for focusing if you want to take photos through the SCT.
 Have to get one myself sometime.

 Those masks do help, but The problem I have with the Celestron is that the focusing is incredibly touchy.
 It’s darn near impossible for me to get even close to what I want because it jumps too far.
 Just touching the knob is enough to totally mess it up.
 I need something that gives me a more fine control over the movement of the mirror.
 The standard focusing knob just moves the mirror too much.
 So I’m looking at a micro-focuser gadget that replaces the focus knob on the SCT.
 There are two knobs on it.
 The main one moves the focus normally.
 The micro adjustment knob moves it at a 10:1 ratio, so moving the micro know 10 turns would move the main knob 1 turn.
 Unfortunately those run about $250 - $275.
 I’m going to keep experimenting and see what I can do about it, but I suspect I’m going to end up buying the replacement focuser.